-American Express is investing in mobile payment technology with start-up Payfone that relies on a person's mobile phone number to authorize payments to a merchant based on funds from a user's credit card or debit account.
+American Express is investing in a startup called Payfone that makes mobile payment technology that uses a person's mobile phone number to authorize payments to merchants based on funds from a user's credit card or debit account.

-The Payfone payment system doesn't rely on contactless wireless Near Field Communication (NFC) technology, although Payfone uses an open approach and eventually could use NFC, Payfone CEO Rodger Desai said via email.
+The Payfone payment system doesn't use contactless Near Field Communication (NFC) technology, although the company does have an open system that someday could accommodate NFC, Payfone CEO Rodger Desai said via email.
 "Payfone's system is architected to be open and able to embrace all payment and billing standards, such as NFC," Desai said.

-Payfone, in a statement, said Verizon Communications and Research in Motion, through their investor arms, are also investing in the company.
+In a statement, Payfone said Verizon Communications and BlackBerry maker Research In Motion, through their investment arms, are also investing in the company.

-An online consumer can currently use Payfone's payment checkout system based on the consumer's mobile phone number, Desai explained.
-Payfone relies on an existing carrier signaling network known as SS7 to transmit payment data securely, Desai added.
+Online shoppers can currently use Payfone's payment checkout system, which relies on the user's mobile phone number, Desai explained.
+Payfone uses an existing carrier signaling network known as SS7 to transmit payment data securely, Desai added.